shanel-elm/unit-front-end-web-development/intro-to-react/readme.md

 - Automatic browser reloading when you make a change and other pre-configurations that make using it very easy.
 - Helpful error messages.
 - File and folder structure already configured for easy use and maintenance.
-- Configured for easy deployment.
+- Easy deployment configuration.

 ## Getting Started with React

-Please feel free to read through or code along with the following code examples.
+Please code along with the following code examples.

 In the terminal, navigate to a convenient location on your computer and type: